10 Flea Markets In Goa To Hit Up On Your Next Vacay

 Friday Market

 Though not the classic flea market, the Friday Mapusa market is a vibrant and bustling market with an abundance of antiques and Goan pottery to handicrafts, textiles, clothing, spices, fruits, vegetables, meats, and jewellery.
 While on most days the market is a regular market frequented by locals, on Fridays, vendors from many nearby districts throng the market to sell the produce directly to the consumers.
 It is a great place to find fresh local food products like pickles, dried fish, Goan chorizo and spiced and marinated pork sausages.
-It's also a great place to look for bargains on hand-woven kunbi sarees, towels, pottery, antique items and wooden furniture.
-Find yourself eyeing the lovely ashtrays and candle stands in hotels?
+It's also a great place to look for bargains on hand-woven kunbi sarees, towels, pottery, antique items, and wooden furniture.
+Searching for eclectic ashtrays and candle stands?
 This is where you can find them.

 Bestsellers: Cashews